Diophantine Geometry over Groups VIII: Stability

-We continue to the third step only with those resolutions that have strictly smaller complexity than the completion we have started the second step with, or with resolutions that are proper closures of one of these completions.
-We perform the same operations we have conducted in the second step for each of these resolutions, i.e., we take its completion, and look at all the specializations that factor through that completion, satisfy the corresponding rigidity conditions and for which there exists either a specialization $(t_1,\ldots,t_s,q_3)$, so that the combined specializations, $(t_i,p,q_3,a)$, are distinct rigid specializations of $Rgd(x,p,q,a)$, or a specialization $(u,p,q_3,a)$ that factor through the limit groups associated with the Diophantine set $D_1$.
-With the collection of these specializations, we canonically associate a finite collection of maximal limit groups, and we analyze the (minimal rank) resolutions associated with these limit groups using the iterative procedure presented in section 1 of [Se5].
-The complexity of the obtained resolutions is bounded by the complexity of the resolution we have started the third step with, and we continue to the fourth step, only with those resolutions that have strictly smaller complexity than the resolution we have started the third step with, or with proper closures of that completion.
+We continue to the third step of the construction of the diagram with each of the graded resolutions in the second level, and we continue in parallel.
+Given such a (graded) resolution, we repeat the same operations that we have conducted in the second step.
+Given a graded resolution in the second level of the diagram, we take its completion, and look at all the specializations of that completion, for which there exists a value $(x_3^0,q_3^0)$, so that the combined value, $(x_3^0,p^0,q_3^0,a)$, is a specialization of one of the limit groups, $L_i(x,p,q,a)$, that are associated with the system of equations $\Sigma(x,p,q,a)$ (that was used to define the Diophantine set $D(p,q)$).
+With the collection of these values, we canonically associate a finite collection of maximal limit groups (that is associated with the Zariski closure of the given collection of values according to section 5 of [Se1]).
+Each such maximal limit group has to be of minimal rank (it does not admit an epimorphism onto a free group $F_k*F$ (where $F$ is non-trivial) that maps the parameter subgroup $<q_1,q_2,q_3>$ into the coefficient group $F_k$).

-We continue the construction iteratively.
-Since the complexities of the resolutions constructed along successive steps of this iterative procedure strictly decrease (and they are all of minimal rank), and we can replace a completion by a proper closure only finitely many times, the construction of the diagram terminates after finitely many steps (cf. theorem 1.18 in [Se5]).